Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Preface

 \subsection{Acknowledgments}

-I'd like to thank a number of people who've contributed useful comments and encouragement on this project, most especially Peter Albers, Joel Fish, Paolo Ghiggini, Janko Latschev, Klaus Mohnke and Dietmar Salamon.
-Thanks also to Urs Fuchs for careful reading and corrections.
+I'd like to thank a number of people who have contributed useful comments, ideas, explanations and encouragement on this project, including Peter Albers, Jonny Evans, Joel Fish, Paolo Ghiggini, Janko Latschev, Klaus Mohnke, Dietmar Salamon, and Sam Lisi.
+I would also especially like to thank Patrick Massot and Urs Fuchs for careful reading which led to some important improvements and corrections.

 A very large portion of what I know about this subject was originally imparted to me by Helmut Hofer, whose unpublished manuscript with Casim Abbas \cite{AbbasHofer} has also been an invaluable resource for me.
 Other invaluable resources worth mentioning include of course \cite{McDuffSalamon:Jhol}, as well as the expository article \cite{Sikorav} by Sikorav.